-Spring break is calling — and while we’re excited to *finally* hit the beaches and waves, we have to admit that packing our makeup isn’t always easy.
+The holidays are here, and while we’re excited to travel and see the fam — we have to admit that packing our makeup isn’t always easy.
 Between worrying about powder compacts shattering, or the uncertainty that comes with keeping our makeup brushes safe, broken beauty products are something we want to avoid at all costs.
-To ease some of our travel anxiety, we called upon our fave girls from the M Crowd to share some tips and tricks on how to efficiently pack your makeup, brushes and all things beauty.
+To ease some of our travel anxiety, we called upon some of our favorite beauty influencers to share some tips and tricks on how to efficiently pack your makeup, brushes and all things beauty.
 Here’s what they had to say.

 Wrap it Up

-“I wrap a small hand towel around the makeup and make sure it’s packed very tightly,” Madison Murrell suggests.
+“I wrap a small hand towel around the makeup and make sure it’s packed very tightly,” beauty influencer Madison Murrell suggests.
 The towel will help prevent your powders, foundations or brushes from slipping and sliding in your bag.
 And, trust us, you definitely want as little movement as possible to keep makeup from breaking or exploding in your carry-on.

 Separate Your Products

-Lonyea Maiden’s quick tip is bring as much physically with you as you can: “I usually just put as much in my carry-on book bag as possible, and whatever doesn’t fit I will wrap around towels.”
+Beauty guru Lonyea Maiden’s quick tip is to bring as much physically with you as you can: “I usually just put as much in my carry-on book bag as possible, and whatever doesn’t fit I will wrap around towels.”
 Want to go all out?
 Opt for the NYX Professional Makeup Artist Train Case that will allow you to carry your products on wheels.
 If you want a smaller option, the Urban Decay Junkie Bag will be your go-to.

 Look for a Padded Makeup Bag